-Diazyme Receives 510(K) FDA Approval for Enzymatic Hemoglobin A1c Assay Kit
+Diazyme Receives 510(K) FDA Clearance for Enzymatic Hemoglobin A1c Assay Kit

 FOR IMMEDIATE RELEASE